alx2009/K197Control/README.md

 ### Calculating the mesurement result

-The K197 send the measurement result as a 21 bit unsigned binary number, which appears toi be some sort of raw count value, proportional but different from the displayed value (disregarding the decimal point, sign, unit, etc.):
+The K197 send the measurement result as a 21 bit unsigned binary number which is proportional but different from the absolute displayed value.

+Some definitions used in the following:
+- measurement value is the value of the measurement, including sign and decimal point.
+- measurement result is the complete measurement result, including unit, AC mode, overrange indicators and measurement value
+- display value is the absolute value of the measurement result, without sign and decimal point
+- binary count (or count in short) is the 21 bit unsigned binary number sent by the K197.
+The binary count is proportional to the display value (see below).

-When the display show "000000", the raw count is also 0x0.
-When the display show "400000" which is the highest number possible (REL mode), the raw count would be 0x200000 or 2097152 decimal (this is an extrapolation, the highest value that can be sent is actually 0x1FFFFF).
+When the display value is 0, the binary count is 0x0.
+When the display value is "400000", the raw count would be 0x200000 or 2097152 decimal (this is an extrapolation, the highest value that can be sent is actually 0x1FFFFF).

 In principle any value x in between can be calculated with the formula x = raw_count * 400000 / 2097152.
 In practice care should be taken in the calculation to avoid loss of precision, in particular when 32 bit integer or floating point math must be used (as is the case with the AVR where double are the same as float).

 The decimal point can be inferred from the range (which is provided as an integer from 1 to 7).
 The sign is included in a separate bit.

-The library includes a number of functions to access the value as different data types.
+The library includes a number of functions to access the measurement value as different data types.
 This includes a logarithmic format with separate integers for characteristic and mantissa.
 It is also possible to access the value as a double, albeit on the AVR this is the same as float and has just enough precision to hold the measurement value.

 The careful reader will notice that the raw count has a higher resolution than what the voltmeter is displaying.
-In ordeer to experiment with this, the library implements a set of "Extended Resolution" functions that can provide a value with 2 additional significant digits.
+In order to experiment with this, the library implements a set of "Extended Resolution" (ER) functions that can provide a value with 2 additional significant digits.

-Does this mean that we have a 7 1/2 digit voltmeter no?
-No, most definitely no. The voltmeter is not designed to have the accuracy required for more than 220000 counts.
+Does this mean that we have a 7 1/2 digit voltmeter now?
+No, most definitely not.
+The voltmeter is not designed to have the accuracy required for more than 220000 counts.
 In particular the voltage reference is not good enough, and there may be other limiting factors (e.g. noise level).
-And yet, while the additional counts are not available fdigitally, they are used by the analog output option when configured in the X1000 mode.
+And yet, while the additional counts are not available digitally, they are used by the analog output option when configured in the X1000 mode.
 The IEEE488 manual states explicitly that the X1000 mode extends the resolution of the Model 197 beyond the 5 1/2 digits of the display.
 It goes on claiming that the extra resolution allows for a more continuos output when high resolution is required.
 This suggests that there could be use cases where having an extended resolution could be beneficial.